unamura/weather-city/README.md

 - The Open Weather API does need an api key to be able to retrieve weather information (api key not given at the current time)
 - Alternatively it is possible to use the [FccWeather](https://fcc-weather-api.glitch.me/) API which does not required any registration and api key
   - However it seems to not work always correctly

+## What is missing?
+As of now is missing the `src/main/resources/application.yaml` file.
+Which contains all the data used by the Open Feign client.

+### Steps
+-[x] Retrieve a place by the name
+-[ ] Visualize important weather data for the place written -[ ] Creating an API
+-[ ] Add a front end part
+-[ ] Making available the application.yaml